mitsuba-renderer/drjit-core/README.md

 ```
 Suppose that we don't plan to perform any
 further computation / accesses involving ``v0``, ``v1``, and ``v2``.
 This must
-be indicated to Enoki-JIT by reducing their *external* reference count
+be indicated to Dr.Jit by reducing their *external* reference count
 ("external" refers to references by *your* code):

 ```cpp